 Tip #9: Add Helpful Features with Plugins

 While we recommend you choose a top-notch responsive WooCommerce theme to begin with, we know it may not be possible to find a perfect fit.
 But don’t worry – there’s an easy solution to have your dream WooCommerce store.

 First choose a theme that looks similar to how you want your store to.
 Preferably a theme with built-in styling options.
-For example, the New York theme includes full WooCommerce support plus it comes with front-end point and click styling options (thanks to the included Yellow Pencil CSS editor).
 This way you can easily tweak fonts and colors without having to learn any coding languages.

 But that’s just one specific example.
 No matter what your needs, chances are there’s a plugin for the features you want.
 Add memberships, discounts, referrals, infinite scrolling and more.
 Just don’t go crazy and install too many plugins – often times you can find one plugin with multiple features you want, and the less plugins you have the less chances there are for a conflict (but that’s just our advice).

 Any Other WooCommerce Tips?